 Xanthan gum makes for ice cream with a perfect, full-bodied mouthfeel, which churns beautifully, melts uniformly during serving, and keeps well in the freezer.

-In this Coffee Ice Cream recipe we use coffee beans to flavour the ice cream mixture.
+In this Coffee Bean Ice Cream recipe we use coffee beans to flavour the ice cream mixture.
 The ice cream has a sweet and earthy coffee flavour, like a good cup of cappuccino.
 Use your favourite coffee beans (no grind is needed) or choose your coffee beans judging by the smell; they should smell divine.

 3 more ways to make this coffee ice cream: